Amanullah Khan: Exile

-Kalakani's rule lasted only nine months and he was replaced by Nadir Khan on 13 October 1929.
+Kalakāni's rule lasted only nine months and he was replaced by Mohammad Nadir Shah on 13 October 1929.
 Amanullah Khan attempted to return to Afghanistan, but he had little support from the people.
 From British India, the ex-king travelled to Europe and settled in Italy, buying a villa in Rome's Prati neighbourhood.
-Meanwhile, Nadir Khan made sure Amanullah's return to Afghanistan was made impossible by engaging in propaganda.
+Meanwhile, Nadir Shah made sure Amanullah's return to Afghanistan was made impossible by engaging in propaganda.
 Most of Amanullah's reforms were reversed, although later king Mohammad Zahir Shah made a more gradual program of reform.

 Nevertheless, Amanullah still had a group of staunch supporters in Afghanistan.
 These Amanullah loyalists unsuccessfully attempted several times in the 1930s and 1940s to bring him back to power.